Revenue Recovery

 Using identical cadence for a $200 case and a $20,000 case.
 Bigger cases need more touchpoints and different conversations.

 Letting unscheduled plans age past 90 days without a decision.
-Plans in indefinite limbo are operationally worse than plans that are archived.
+Plans in indefinite limbo are operationally worse than plans that are archived and moved to reactivation.

 Adding follow-up to front desk's existing list without removing anything else.
 If treatment-plan follow-up becomes the new Tuesday afternoon priority, what gets dropped?
 "We'll just do more" breaks something within four weeks.